 Licences will go through the Council inspection procedure which requires us to check individual licences once a year with the DVLA, or as otherwise requested.
 The Council will require you to share your driving licence information by supplying it with your driving licence number and a check code provided by the DVLA.
-If you receive any points on your licence, you must inform the Council of this immediately.
+If you receive any points on your licence, or if your licence is revoked you must inform the Council of this immediately.

-If you use your own vehicle to drive on Council/work-related council, it is your responsibility to arrange to be insured for that council use.
-The Council may require you at any time/annually to allow a copy of your insurance and any MOT test certificate to be made and kept in our records.
+If you use your own vehicle to drive on Council/work-related business, it is your responsibility to arrange insurance cover.
+The Council may require you on an annual basis to provide a copy of your insurance and any MOT test certificate required for your vehicle.
+The copies will be kept on your personnel file.

-You are responsible for any driving offences committed while driving as part of your duties, including any parking fines.
-Dangerous, careless, inconsiderate or aggressive driving as well as causing a risk to others can be damaging to the Council's reputation and can amount to gross misconduct.
+You are responsible for any allegations of driving offences arising out of your Council duties, including any parking fines.
+Convictions for dangerous, careless, inconsiderate or aggressive driving as well as causing a risk to others can be damaging to the Council's reputation and can amount to gross misconduct.
 If you are banned from driving for any reason, the Council is not obliged to find alternative work for you and may choose to dismiss you if the ban renders you incapable of performing your duties as required.